Workers' Initiative: Organisation

 Workers' Initiative is a multi-sector union, which participates in workplace organising in all grades of the private and public sector.
 Workers' Initiative engages in decentralised forms of union organisation, through peer groups and community organising.
 It attempts to restrict union bureaucracy by not employing any full-time union activists, which limits the concentration of decision-making power by individuals.
 This reinforces local union structures, although it also stalls communication, with only one small headquarters to coordinate between different localities.

 Drawing from the methods of community unionism, Workers' Initiative organises what it calls "milieu committees" (komisje środowiskowe), which bring together employed, self-employed and unemployed workers, as well as students and economically inactive people.
 It also makes use of what it calls "inter-company committees" (komisje międzyzakładowe); these initially organised workers at privatised former state-owned enterprises, but in the mid-2000s, they were restructured to organise precarious workers.
 Milieu committees organise to support company-level committees in their locality, where local activists can mobilise broader support outside the workplace.

 These structures give Workers' Initiative the ability to organise workplaces that larger union confederations have struggled to enter, including non-governmental organisations and the logistics industry.
 Temporary workers, including self-employed artists, have been offered individual membership by the OZZIP.
 The OZZIP has also sought to establish links with the wider left-wing social movement in Poland.
 It has formed links with anti-eviction groups and tenants unions, as well as the broader Polish anarchist and feminist movements.

 Ideology

 As an anarcho-syndicalist union, Workers' Initiative upholds a radical form of trade unionism that practices class conflict.
-It opposes social dialogue and social partnerships between workers and employers.
-It instead calls for the building of class consciousness, with the ultimate goal of using trade unions to overthrow the state and capitalism.
-Workers' Initiative also refuses to support any political parties in Poland, which maintains its independence.
+The union sees social dialogue and social partnerships between workers and employers as not being their main strategy, stating, "pl".
+Mrozowicki and Maciejewska view the union's stated aims as "call[ing] for the building of a class consciousness", with the ultimate goal of obtaining a "completely different world" ("pl").
+The union asserts that capitalism and state socialism are both unreformable.
+To maintain its independence, Workers' Initiative refuses to support any political parties in Poland.